kaishin/markoff/README.md

 ## Setup

-1. Open the project in Xcode
+1. Open the project in Xcode 12 or later.
 2. There is no step 2.

 If you use another text editor, follow your usual SPM workflow.

+## Previous Versions

+The previous versions of the app are in the `markoff-1` and `markoff-2` branches.

+- The `markoff-1` branch is deprecated.
+- The `markoff-2` branch is compatible with Catalina, and will get some minor patches in the future.

+All future development will take place in the `main` branch.

 ## License